bootlin/snagboot/docs/snagflash.md

 	The "fb-addr", "fb-size", and "target" environment
 	variables are required.
 For MTD targets, the "eraseblk-size" variable is also required.
+	If a file named "<image_path>.bmap" exists, snagflash will automatically parse it and flash only the block ranges described.
 	partition_name: the name of a GPT or MTD partition, or a hardware partition specified by "hwpart <number>"